MicrosoftDocs/Viva/Viva/solutions/check-in-okrs-overview.md

 Using integrations has several advantages:

-- Check-ins are done automatically, eliminating the need to do so manually
+- Check-ins are done automatically, eliminating the need to do so manually.
-- All data is brought in from a single source of truth, eliminating redundancy
+- All data is brought in from a single source of truth, eliminating redundancy.
-- Users can stay in the flow of work with tools they're already using, avoiding time switching back and forth
+- Users can stay in the flow of work with tools they're already using, avoiding time switching back and forth.

 Viva Goals supports a broad range of third-party integrations.
 See a comprehensive list of supported integrations here: [Viva Goals integrations overview](../goals/integrations-overview.md).